 Easy Side Dish Recipes To Serve With Pressure Cooker Ham

-- Make Ahead Mashed Potatoes — You simply can’t go wrong with this delicious make ahead mashed potatoes recipe… Filled with sour cream and cream cheese, it makes the BEST mashed potatoes.
+- Make Ahead Mashed Potatoes with Sour Cream — You simply can’t go wrong with this delicious creamy mashed potatoes recipe… Filled with sour cream and cream cheese, it makes the BEST mashed potatoes.
 Always fluffy and delicious!

 - Easy Green Bean Casserole — This easy green bean casserole recipe is my family’s version of the classic recipe and uses only 3 ingredients, including canned green beans… Because who needs another complicated Thanksgiving recipe?
 NOT this mama!